What is an Authenticated Sending Domain?

 Businesses should never mix their marketing domain with their corporate domain or use the same domain for both purposes.
 If content or links in a marketing email are flagged by a real-time block list (RBL), email channels that send and receive email from the primary domain, including internal and vendor communication, could be blocked for an unknown time.

-Sendlane continuously monitors the latest developments in domain authentication and security.
+Sendlane continuously monitors the latest developments in domain verification and security.
 By delegating a sending domain to Sendlane, you will benefit from features we add to enhance security!

 Does delegating a subdomain involve changing my default nameservers or giving Sendlane control of my primary domain?